TACC/Abaco2.0/docs/source/getting-started/index.rst

 This is covered in great detail in our Developer Documentation but some key concepts will be highlighted here,interleaved with Python code.

 The first step is to create a python object called ``ag`` pointing to an API server.
-Your project likely has its own API server, which are discoverable using the ``tenants-list --rich`` command in the TACC cloud CLI. for now, we can assume (http://api.tacc.utexas.edu)the default value will work for you.
+Your project likely has its own API server, which are discoverable using the ``tenants-list --rich`` command in the TACC cloud CLI. for now, we can assume (http://api.tacc.utexas.edu) the default value will work for you.

 First, type in the following line in your shell: